Canada and the Arctic Council

 Canada’s work in the Arctic Council

-Canada, through a number of federal departments and agencies, actively participates in the technical and scientific work of the Arctic Council, where as many as a hundred unique projects are ongoing.
-This work is carried out in the following six expert working groups:
+Canada, through several federal departments and agencies, actively participates in the technical and scientific work of the Arctic Council, where over a hundred technical projects are ongoing.
+This work is carried out in the following 6 expert working groups:

-- The Arctic Contaminants Action Program works to prevent adverse effects from, reduce and ultimately eliminate pollution of the Arctic environment
+- The Arctic Contaminants Action Program works to prevent and reduce pollution and environmental risks in the Arctic

-- The Arctic Monitoring and Assessment Programme provides reliable and sufficient information on the status of and threats to the Arctic environment and provides scientific advice to support Arctic governments in taking remedial and preventive actions relating to contaminants
+- The Arctic Monitoring and Assessment Programme provides reliable scientific information on the status of and threats to the Arctic environment and provides advice to support governments and international processes in taking action relating to contaminants

 - Conservation of Arctic Flora and Fauna works to address the conservation of Arctic biodiversity and to communicate its findings to the governments and residents of the Arctic, helping to promote practices that ensure the sustainability of the Arctic’s living resources

-- Emergency Prevention, Preparedness, and Response is mandated to contribute to the prevention of, preparedness for and response to environmental and other emergencies, accidents, as well as to conduct search and rescue efforts
+- Emergency Prevention, Preparedness, and Response contributes to the prevention, preparedness and response to environmental and other emergencies, accidents, and to search and rescue efforts

 - Protection of the Arctic Marine Environment addresses policy and non-emergency pollution prevention and control measures related to the protection of the Arctic marine environment from both land- and sea-based activities